OpenWIS/openwis-documentation/_minutes/technical/2021-05-11 OpenWIS-Technical-Committee-2021-May.md

 [ACTION - SO to establish whether this is the current version](https://github.com/OpenWIS/openwis-documentation/issues/494#issuecomment-839613376)

-4. **Technical rules compliance: status, review, and recommendations**
+**4. Technical rules compliance: status, review, and recommendations**

 *4.1 Review of technical rules*

-	- Are we complying with all technical rules right now?  - SO reviewed the current arrangement.
+  - Are we complying with all technical rules right now?
+  - SO reviewed the current arrangement.
 Any changes needed?
   - All - No

   - What’s the status of the technical rules section?
   - SO - All being used, less actively as OpenWIS is in maintenance mode.
   - JA - should these rules apply to OpenCDMS
   - SO - in my opinion, yes.
   - JT - In principle, I agree.
 It may be worth asking each project to see whether there are exceptions.
   - JT reviewed the rules and proposes re wording the scope to state ‘… should ad-hear to the technical rules...’ and ‘…explain the alternative, with reason(s)…’
   - JT - I would encourage projects to work with the TC to evolve the technical rules.
   - SO - agreed.
   - JT – It could also be useful for projects to contribute code and workflows.
   - All – Agreed.

 [ACTION – SO to speak to the OpenCDMS Project (Ian) regarding potential changes to technical rules and document why (if any) different rules are being adopted]( https://github.com/OpenWIS/openwis-documentation/issues/453#issuecomment-839615428)

-*4.2 Review of Rules Supplement,  Ties to Issue #453 **
+*4.2 Review of Rules Supplement,  Ties to Issue #453*

   - SO – The last aspect was to provide examples of code styles.
 I am progressing this, along with identifying metadata templates.
 I am to close this later this year.

 *4.3 Review of Goals and Metrics.
-Ties to issue #451 **
+Ties to issue #451*

   - SO - these have been updated with additional metric to reflect that we follow quality and best practices.
   - SO - any additional goals and metrics that should be considered?
   - JT - The list of goals and metrics are short is because we were differentiating between those for Association and projects.
   - WQ - For projects it could be difficult to have goals and metrics for all projects.
   - JT - I wanted to make sure we were clear that we were thinking out the difference.
 May be it’s a non- issue.
 Discuss at SC?
   - SO - I Agree that goals and metrics should be different and a discussion at the SC.

   - SO - In summary, some updates are needed to the development and release processes to reflect the new CICD environment.
 These updates are in progress of being made by BS and me.
 I will agree the revisions with a future TC and then publish.
   - SO - Any questions?
   - All - None.

 *4.4 Review of Quality Measures (see issue #451)*

   - SO - were a little behind documenting the installation process.
 This is now updated (for 3.15).
 More to do on development and release cycle documentation.
 A draft is in place and hope to complete in the coming months.
   - SO - Any questions?
   - All - No

-5. **Project design authority, standards compliance, and release management: status, review and recommendations**
+**5. Project design authority, standards compliance, and release management: status, review and recommendations**
   - Discussion on updated guidance for OpenWIS development and release management
   - Review of project design authority, standards compliance and release management
   - Are there adjustments needed?
   - What are our recommendations, if any?

   - SO - will have updates to these sections.
 Aiming for end June 2021.
   - SO - Any questions?
   - All - No

-6. **Key risks and issues of individual OpenWIS Projects: advise the Steering Committee.**
+**6. Key risks and issues of individual OpenWIS Projects: advise the Steering Committee.**

   - Review of OpenWIS, Excel2WIS and WIS2 OpenWIS Association projects

   - What are the risks associated with each of these projects?
   - Given current budgets, how do we prioritize ongoing work across all projects?
   - How do we ensure quality of our work?

   - Use of new CI/CD environment for reports

   - How do we show if we’ve met all milestones?
   - And did we do what we said we would do?

 *6.1 OpenWIS 3.x*

 - SO - Risk assessment via Zhang (ref 365) which was discussed at the PMC on 10 May 2021.
 Are there any other risks that we need to be aware of an incorporate into the plan?
   - JT - Does this cover the CICD environment?
   - MG - This covers middleware components to keep the software up to date.
 A lot of components but a lot work has been done.
   - JT - the risk is then that the maintenance work, outstrips resources available.